BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-04-29-The-Krofa-a-Porcine-Race.md

 ---
 title: "The K'rofa - a Porcine Race"
-tagline: Above the skies, far beyond the clouds, ride the k’rofa upon their skyships.
-They are aeronauts and closer to the heaven’s than any terrestrial race.
+tagline: "Above the skies, far beyond the clouds, ride the k’rofa upon their skyships.
+They are aeronauts and closer to the heaven’s than any terrestrial race."
 product_id: 311614
 last_modified_at:
 bundle: false